 Ceramic-coated interior with zero PFAS or PTFE.
 Unique steam injection + air fry combination — the steam function keeps food moist inside while the air fry function crisps the exterior.
 Six functions: air fry, bake, roast, broil, toast, reheat.
 Compact countertop footprint designed to look good left out on the counter.
 Available in multiple colorways.
 From the makers of the Always Pan, with the same design-forward, non-toxic philosophy.

-Why it wins: The Wonder Oven is the only air fryer on this list that most people would actually want visible on their countertop.
-But it is not just aesthetics — the steam + air fry combination produces genuinely superior results for proteins and baked goods.
+It is not just aesthetics — the steam + air fry combination produces genuinely superior results for proteins and baked goods.
 The ceramic coating is PFAS-free and handles the operating temperatures with ease.
-At $195, it sits between the budget picks and the Breville, offering a compelling blend of performance, safety, and design.
 The compact footprint also makes it ideal for smaller kitchens or apartments.

 Coating Materials Guide: Ceramic vs. Stainless Steel vs. PTFE